504 plan

 Working memory

-The set of linked and interacting information processing components that maintain information in a short-term store (or retrieve information from that store) for the purpose of the active manipulation of the stored items.
-The part of one’s memory that temporarily stores small amounts of information needed to perform tasks.
+Working memory is the set of linked and interacting information processing components that maintain information in a short-term store (or retrieve information from that store) for the purpose of the active manipulation of the stored items.
+Working memory is the part of one’s memory that temporarily stores small amounts of information needed to perform tasks.